nus-cs2103/website-base/admin/project-w07-v11.md

 #### {{ thumb(5) }} {{ icon_team }} {{ icon_individual }} Draft a rough project plan

-* {{ icon_team }} **Decide which <trigger trigger="click" for="modal:v11-featureDefinition">features</trigger> each member will do by v1.4.** %%We realize that it will be hard for you to estimate the effort required for each feature as you are not very familiar with the code base yet.
+* {{ icon_team }} **Decide which enhancements each member will do by v1.4.** %%We realize that it will be hard for you to estimate the effort required for each feature as you are not very familiar with the code base yet.
 Nevertheless, come up with a project plan as per your best estimate; this plan can be revised at later stages.
 It is better to start with _some_ plan rather than no plan at all.
 If in doubt, choose to do _less_ than _more_; we don't expect you to deliver a lot of big features anyway.%%
 * {{ icon_individual }} **Divide each of those features into two increments**, to be released at v1.2, v1.3 (v1.4 omitted deliberately as a buffer). ==Each increment should deliver a end-user visible enhancement.==
   ```
   * Jake Woo: Profile photo feature